google/codeworld/web/help/GuideUnit1.md

 --------

 The first transformation you will use is coloring.
 The `colored` function changes the color of a picture.
-This function expects two arguments: the preimage, and a new color.
-The colors of the preimage don't matter at all; only the shapes involved.
+This function expects two arguments: 1) the preimage and 2) a new color.
+The colors of the preimage don't matter at all, only the shapes involved.
 The result of the `colored` function is a new picture, which is just like the preimage, except for the different color.

 ~~~~~ . clickable